anurye/anurye.github.io/_projects/1_six_dof_serial_manipulator.md

 ## **Abstract**

 This project presents the design and implementation of a six-degree-of-freedom serial manipulator with a spherical wrist configuration.
 An analytical solution to the inverse kinematics problem was developed to ensure precise and computationally efficient trajectory planning in both joint and task spaces.
-The manipulator's capabilities were validated through simulation and successful hardware demonstrations, including real-time pick-and-place tasks.
+The manipulator's capabilities were validated through simulation and hardware demonstration for pick and place tasks.

 ---